ESG after the Omnibus Proposal: Regulations market forces, and climate risk

 The upside: efficiencies and market access

-For mid-market firms, the rewards are tangible:
+For mid-market businesses, the rewards are tangible:

 • Improved access to investors and ESG-focused funds